iMoneza/documentation/docs/dynamic-resource-creation.md

     * Tier
     * Price

 All elements are optional.
 Any referenced pricing groups must already exist.
-If the `PricingModel` is “Inherit”, other pricing tags will be ignored.
+If the `PricingModel` is "Inherit", other pricing tags will be ignored.

 If there is bad data in a tag or a `PricingModel` or `PricingGroup` does not align with what is in the system, the resource will be made available and will not be managed by iMoneza.
 It is up to the merchant to provide correct information in the tags so the resources can be created and tracked by iMoneza.